-As of June 24, 2022, The most common side effects of the COVID-19 Vaccine Valneva are mild and get better within a few days after vaccination.
+The most common side effects of the COVID-19 Vaccine Valneva are mild and get better within a few days after vaccination.
 These include headache, muscle pain, tenderness and pain at the injection site, tiredness, nausea (feeling sick), or vomiting.
 These may affect more than 1 in 10 people.
 In October 2021, the Company reported that VLA2001 was well tolerated, demonstrating a statistically significant better tolerability profile than the active comparator vaccine.
 In addition, Valneva has a substantial database on the safety of this inactivated virus approach from its J.E. vaccine, which is FDA/EMA/MHRA approved.

 Valneva COVID-19 Vaccine Production